Forestry Mulching

 Single-pass clearing that grinds trees, brush, and undergrowth into wood chip mulch in place — no haul-off required, minimal soil disturbance, and built-in erosion control suited to Dodge County's clay-heavy terrain.

-The Most Efficient Way to Clear Dodge County Properties
+Forestry Mulching: The Most Efficient Way to Clear Dodge County Properties

 Forestry mulching uses a tracked machine equipped with a high-speed rotating drum head to grind trees, brush, stumps, and undergrowth in a single pass.
 Everything is processed on-site — nothing is piled for burning, no haul trucks are required, and the resulting layer of wood chip mulch stays on the ground where it improves soil structure, retains moisture, and protects Dodge County's red clay soil from erosion.

 The mulch layer also actively benefits the land.
-On Dodge County's clay-heavy soil, the organic material left by mulching improves drainage over time and reduces the erosion risk that bare cleared land creates during Georgia's heavy rain events.
+On Dodge County's clay-heavy soil, the organic material left by forestry mulching improves drainage over time and reduces the erosion risk that bare cleared land creates during Georgia's heavy rain events.

 Forestry mulching machine clearing brush in Dodge County, Georgia

-Forestry Mulching Advantages for Middle Georgia
+Forestry Mulching Advantages for Eastman & Middle Georgia

 No Haul-Off Costs